misd-service-development/raven-bundle/README.md

         description: "My application"

 The text on the page will now include something like "This resource calls itself 'My application' and is ...".

+### Test Raven service

+During development, especially when not on the University network, it is sometimes necessary to use the [test Raven Service](http://raven.cam.ac.uk/project/test-demo/).
+You can use this instead of the live service:

+    // app/config/config_dev.yml

+    misd_raven:
+        use_test_service: true

+The test Raven service **must not** be used in production: it might compromise your application.
+Keep it to `config_dev.yml`!